Founder education

 Fundraising is exciting—it means investors believe in your ideas and product roadmap enough to give you money to grow.
-But fundraising decisions come with long-term implications, including share dilution, that are critical to think through before accepting any new funds.
+But fundraising decisions come with long-term implications, including share dilution, that are critical to consider before accepting any new funds.

 What is share dilution?

-Share dilution (also called equity dilution) is the decrease in ownership percentage for existing shareholders when new shares are issued or reserved.
-It occurs after material events, such as a fundraise or when an employee option pool is created.
+Share dilution (also called equity dilution or stock dilution) is the decrease in ownership percentage for existing shareholders when a company issues or reserves new shares of stock.

-For example, let’s say you’re the sole owner of your company and you own 10,000 shares.
-Your company is doing well, so you decide to create an employee option pool of 1,000 shares for future employees.
-You also give an investor 2,000 shares in return for some much-needed capital.
+Single founder: Let’s say you’re the sole owner of your company and you own 10,000 shares or 100% of the company.
+Business is going well, so you decide to create an employee option pool of 1,000 shares for future employees.
+You also are in need of more capital, so you give an investor 2,000 shares in return for their investment.
 In total, there are now 13,000 shares of company stock (on a fully diluted basis)—and just like that, you now own only 77% of your company (10,000/13,000) instead of 100%.

 SAFEs and equity dilution

-A SAFE (simple agreement for future equity) allows you to raise money from an investor in exchange for future shares of stock in your company.
+A SAFE (simple agreement for future equity) allows you to raise money from investors in exchange for future shares of stock in your company.
 SAFEs can be a convenient way to raise money when your company is young, however they can also be dilutive.

 How does equity dilution work when raising a SAFE?

-There are three main influences on SAFE dilution you should understand and watch out for: the type of SAFE, a valuation cap, and a conversion discount.
+There are three main influences on SAFE dilution to look out for: the type of SAFE, the valuation cap, and the conversion discount.

 What type of SAFE are you issuing?